rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-11-04-2bdf1cc0ef8cb0be-settlement-order-in-the-matter-of-angel-one-limited.md

 stocks:
 - ANGELONE
 tags:
-- settlement-order
-- disclosure-violation
-- lodr-regulations
 - delayed-disclosure
+- information-disclosure
-- scheme-of-arrangement
+- lodr
 - penalty
-- angel-one
 - regulation-30
+- scheme-of-arrangement
+- settlement-order
 title: Settlement Order in the matter of Angel One Limited
 ---